-All degree candidates are required to apply for their degree with the Office of the Registrar during the semester in which they wish to graduate.
-Please check the academic calendar for exact deadlines.
-Applications for degree can be found in a student's Esther Account
+All degree candidates are required to apply for their degree with the Office of the Registrar during the semester in which they complete degree requirements.
+Please check the academic calendar for exact degree conferral deadlines.
+Applications for degree can be found in a student's Esther Account.